clarkgunn/next-mobile-perf/post.md

 ## Mobile Web Performance

 While modern phones often sport impressive specs similar to desktop ones, due to thermal constraints, network volatility, and the additional necessary background work, only a portion of that device power translates to web performance.
-Progressive Performance (Chrome Dev Summit 2016) is a great talk that goes into the constraints of mobile devices and their impact on performance.
+Progressive Performance (Chrome Dev Summit 2016) is a great talk that goes into the constraints of mobile devices and the impact on performance.
 [Youtube link](https://www.youtube.com/watch?v=4bZvq3nodf4)

 For my project, mobile performance is my most significant concern; desktop scores are mostly acceptable.
 75% of site traffic comes from mobile, and the site has failing Core Web Vital (CWV) scores for many page types.
 I wanted to see where my project sits in the performance landscape of mobile sites built with Next.js, so I sought some data to compare.